kirstencarlson-2025/coral_sequencing_project/scripts/README.md

 Kirsten Carlson
 <br>Version: 11/19/2025
 <br>
-<br>This document walks through the process of downloading raw fastq files from NCBI and
+<br>This document walks through the process of downloading raw fastq files from NCBI and processing 2b-RADseq reads.
-<br>processing 2b-RADseq reads.
 <br>
 ## Setup
 I created a mamba environment to install/load tools to.